 Homeschool Testing in New Brunswick: Standardized Tests and Assessment Options

 New Brunswick does not require homeschooled students to participate in standardized provincial assessments.
 There are no mandatory annual tests, no required portfolio submissions, and no government-administered evaluations.
-The province's oversight mechanism — Section 40.2 of the Education Act — is reactive, not proactive: it only triggers an investigation if there are specific credible grounds to suspect a child isn't being educated.
+The province's oversight mechanism — Section 40.2 of the Education Act — is reactive, not proactive: it triggers an investigation when there are reasonable grounds to believe a child is not receiving effective instruction.

 That said, many homeschooling families in New Brunswick choose to use standardized assessments voluntarily.
 The reasons are practical: assessments benchmark your child against national norms, identify gaps before they become serious, and in some cases satisfy requirements for university admissions.